aka “the Undertaker”

-1. There’s no sure-fire way to completely avoid formaldehyde exposure until Congress passes the Safe Chemicals Act, legislation that will require chemical manufacturers to demonstrate that their products are safe before they end up in our kids' bath products, household cleaners, and bodies.
+1. There’s no sure-fire way to completely avoid formaldehyde exposure until Congress passes legislation that will require chemical manufacturers to demonstrate that their products are safe before they end up in our kids' bath products, household cleaners, and bodies.

 2. Use exterior rather than interior-grade pressed wood products.

 3. If you have products or construction in your home that could release formaldehyde vapors, make sure you have good ventilation.

 4. Choose formaldehyde-free insulation and wood products, which are now readily available at major home supplies stores.